open-traffic-generator/ac4-workshop/lab-05/README.md

 ** Bonus: You can run connection rate test with custom payload size `sudo cyperf -s --cps –-length 1k`

-This cyperf server agent will bind to all the IP address on VM2 unless we specify *--bind 'ip'* in the command.
+This cyperf server agent will bind to all the IP addresses on VM2 unless we specify *--bind 'ip'* in the command.
 In our lab we will be using **ens6** - 10.0.2.22 as server IP

 ** Note this IP address as it would be your server ip address that client will connect to.
 Let's call it **SERVER_IP_ADDR**.